tenfyzhong/CompleteParameter.vim/README.md

 # Options
 ### The `g:complete_parameter_mapping_complete` option
 This option set the complete mapping.
-When you are in a complete item of the complete menu, type this mapping, it'll complete the parameters.
+When you are in a complete item of the completion popup menu, type this mapping, it'll complete the parameters.
 Default: `(`
 ```viml
 let g:complete_parameter_mapping_complete = '('